 Photo of BOARD’s office in Rotterdam by Sonia Arrepia, ©Sonia Arrepia

 BOARD (Bureau of Architecture, Research, and Design) was founded in Rotterdam in 2005 and is active in many fields: as an architecture, urban design, and design practice, as a research board and as a platform for comparative analysis on urban issues through its bi-annual journal MONU – Magazine on Urbanism.
 BOARD won several prizes recently in prestigious international architecture and urban design competitions.
 Among others: The House of Arts and Culture in Beirut, Lebanon; The Estonian Academy of Arts in Tallinn, Estonia; and The New Headquarter for Wexford County Council in Ireland.
 In 2006 BOARD collaborated with STAR – strategies + architecture and the Office for Metropolitan Architecture (OMA) to update the study “The Image of Europe” that was exhibited in April 2006 in the centre of Vienna, Austria during Austria’s presidency of the European Union.
 In 2008 BOARD was listed as one of the “Top Ten emerging offices under 40” in the Netherlands by NIB (New Italian Blood) in collaboration with Hans Ibelings and the A10 Magazine.
-Since 2012 BOARD is part of the group, led by STAR, that has been chosen as one of the new six teams of architects and urban planners appointed by the Atelier International Grand Paris (AIGP) to be part of the Scientific Committee for the mission: Grand Paris: pour une métropole durable.
-The work of BOARD has been exhibited all around the world and in places such as Moscow, Berlin or Paris.
+From 2012 until 2016 BOARD was part of the group, led by STAR, that had been chosen as one of the new six teams of architects and urban planners appointed by the Atelier International Grand Paris (AIGP) to be part of the Scientific Committee for the mission: Grand Paris: pour une métropole durable.
+In 2019 BOARD won the first prize in an urban design competition for a 3ha large site in the city of Quakenbrück, Germany.
+The project has been described by the media as the most significant urban development project in the recent history of the city.
+The work of BOARD has been exhibited all around the world and in places such as Moscow, Berlin, Aachen, New York, Tokyo or Paris.

 BOARD employs an international team of architects and planners and collaborates with national and international external consultants and specialists.
 BOARD collaborates regularly with Beatriz Ramo (STAR – strategies + architecture).